idiap/bob/python/doc/Dependencies.rst

 * `FFMpeg`_: is used to give bob support for input and output videos. bob distributions will be compiled and shipped against version 0.6 or superior because of licensing incompatibilities.
 That being said, for
-  '''private development''', you can use version 0.5.1 and above. bob will work seemlessly.
+  '''private development''', you can use version 0.5.1 and above. |project|
+  will work seemlessly.
 Please note that if you decide to distribute bob compiled with a version of ffmpeg prior to 0.6, then the whole package becomes GPL'ed.
 * `libjpeg`_: is used for reading and writing JPEG images.
 We currently compile against version 6.2, but older versions might work.
 * `libnetpbm`_: is used for reading and writing PBM/PGM/PMM images.
 We